hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ```

 Both `ansible-playbook` commands run the playbook `bind.yml` with the
 site-specific hosts files specified with the command line argument `-i`.
+The
+first command installs and configures all DNS servers in Site 1 and the second
+command in Site 2.
+After successful execution of the commands above, the DNS
+servers should be configured and running.

 ## Conclusion